phenopackets/phenopacket-schema/docs/variant.rst

 position (Variant)
 ==================
-TODO -- define me!
-  // Sequence position at which the change is located, in the specified coordinate system.
+Sequence position at which the change is located, in the specified coordinate system.
-   //start, end...
+For instance, ``Seq1:4:A:G`` refers to a single nucleotide variant at the fifth nucleotide ( nucleotide 4 according to zero-based numbering) from an ``A`` to a ``G``.
+See the `SPDI webpage <https://www.ncbi.nlm.nih.gov/variation/notation/>`_ for more examples.

 deletion
 ========